Laravel-Backpack/medialibrary-uploaders/readme.md

 - Backpack fields to easily store uploaded files as media (by using Spatie Media Library);
 - Backpack columns to easily retrieve uploaded files as media;

-More exactly, it provides the `->withMedia()` helper class, that will handle the file upload and retrieval.
+More exactly, it provides the `->withMedia()` helper, that will handle the file upload and retrieval using [Backpack Uploaders](https://backpackforlaravel.com/docs/{{version}}/crud-uploaders).
 You'll love how simple it makes uploads!

 ## Requirements